gmanatwk/aspnet-core-training/Module04-Authentication-and-Authorization/Exercises/Exercise01-JWT-Implementation.md

 ## 🎯 Objective
 Create a secure JWT authentication system from scratch and test all endpoints.

+## 🌐 **Demo Application**
+After completing this exercise, your application will have a comprehensive demo interface available at `http://localhost:5000` (or your configured port).
+The demo page includes:
+- Interactive login form with test users
+- JWT token display and testing
+- Links to all authentication endpoints
+- Real-time API testing capabilities

+**Preview the final result:** Check the `wwwroot/index.html` in the source code to see what you're building toward!

 ## ⏱️ Time Allocation: 45 minutes

 ## 📋 Prerequisites